Skynet (satellite): Skynet 6 future vision

 In 2025, Amazon subsidiary Kuiper Systems was given a contract to study an advanced communications architecture using "translator" satellites to bridge between military, government and private satellites.
 U.S. DARPA has been working on a similar architecture.
 As of May 2025, non-MOD-owned satellite capacity is being sought to augment Skynet.
+As of late 2025, the exact form of the new Skynet 6 architecture is still under discussion.

-Information assurance
+In January 2026, the Financial Times reported that Airbus and Lockheed Martin were the lead prospective contractors for the full Skynet 6 programme, but there was concern in government over the wisdom of selecting U.S. headquartered Lockheed Martin as the U.S. government was becoming unpredictable under President Trump, especially the threats to annex Greenland.

-In early 1999, Reuters reported that the Skynet system was breached by a group of hackers who issued blackmail threats against the MOD.
-Duncan Campbell reported that the wire reports were wrong.
+In 2026, the MOD announced it would build a remotely-operated satellite monitoring facility in Cyprus, Noctis-2, which would monitor Skynet satellites optically and possibly in the infrared for interference.